Text and images are copyright. All rights reserved.

 Living as I did in Edgware, I never saw an American soldier during the war, but I knew that they were regarded as having no shortages at all.
 (This still puzzles me, as presumably the merchant seamen who brought their luxuries were risking their lives to do so.
 Or perhaps the goods were flown in.)
 My cousin did see American soldiers and got chewing gum from them.

-Young British women who befriended American soldiers would navailable in our British shops.
-Young women who were not so fortunate would often stain their legs and paint a seam along the back.
+Young British women who befriended American soldiers would get gifts from them like nylon stockings, which were simply unavailable in our British shops.
+Young women who were not so fortunate would often stain their legs and paint a seam along the back

 Although selling rationed things for money was classed as Black Market for which there could be a prison sentence, swapping was legal.
 So bartering came into its own in this time of rationing and shortages.
 People would swap things, most shops had postcards in their windows saying things like: